Michelin Guide Thailand 2024: Who gained, retained, or lost stars this year?

-The Michelin Guide Thailand 2024 star revelation ceremony took place at Capella Bangkok today.
-Read on to find out who gained a star, retained a star, or perhaps even lost a star.
+The Michelin Guide Thailand 2024 star revelation ceremony took place at Capella Bangkok today – read on to find out which restaurant gained a star, retained a star, or perhaps even lost a star.

 Hot on the heels of its announcement on new Bib Gourmand selections last week, the seventh edition of the Michelin Guide Thailand revealed its winners today (13 Dec).
 This guide, which now extends its repertoire to Koh Samui and Surat Thani this year, sees 35 restaurants having been awarded Michelin stars.
 The list comprises 28 one-star restaurants, 7 two-star restaurants, and 8 new Michelin star entries.